ISO Clean Room Standards and Other Classifications: Design, Redesign & Compliance

 The above diagram illustrates a clean room orientation designed to reduce cross-contamination.

-Meet Clean Room Classification Requirements and Reduce Bioburden More Effectively with Automated Hand Washing Stations
+Meet ISO Clean Room Standards and Classification Requirements and Reduce Bioburden More Effectively with Automated Hand Washing Stations

 To learn more about how Meritech automated hygiene solutions meet clean room classification requirements, reduce bioburden and improve employee hygiene practices, contact our clean room specialists at 800-932-7707.